Save to My DOJO

 Don’t forget to set the VLAN, if one is necessary.
 Why did I have you remove the adapter just to put it back?
 Because as of now, the guest operating system doesn’t know about the adapter, so when it arrives at the destination it won’t panic about its adapter having gone missing.

 In the disk transfer method, you’ll attach a VHD to the virtual machine and have Clonezilla save an image on it.
-You will not want to perform a disk-to-disk transfer, as that won’t result in any difference than what you have now.
-This method is most useful if you have an external hard drive that you can attach to the target physical system, otherwise you’ll have a hard time getting the data to the target.
+You will not want to perform a disk-to-disk transfer, as that won’t result in any different than what you have now.
+This method is most useful if you have an external hard drive that you can attach to the target physical system, otherwise, you’ll have a hard time getting the data to the target.

 The VHD[X] you attach must be at least a little bit larger than the combined sizes of the actual data size of the existing disk files.
 If you don’t have any idea how much space is actually on those disks, just go big and use a dynamic disk.
 This won’t be a permanent drive anyway.
 Make sure that you don’t boot to the installed OS while that disk is attached, though, or it will be cranky when it wakes up at the destination and the disk isn’t there.